jakodev/tsql-utilities/README.md

 		- 'R' = Set the status 0 to all the scripts contained
 	* @myschema : The schema which contains the table to rebuild
 	* @mytable : The table to rebuild
-	* @myddl : should contains only the DDL of colums, primary key and unique contraints
+	* @myddl : should contains only the DDL of columns, primary key and unique contraints

 See the following example: